 In addition to its strong offline presence (141 physical stores), Leroy Merlin is now increasing its online activities as well.
 In 2020, 7.5% of the overall turnover was made online, which is a huge increase compared to the previous year (3,5% in 2019).
 The marketplace benefits from the strong trust of French customers in the Leroy Merlin brand, as well as the expert image.

 Born in 2008 in Vilnius, Lithuania, Vinted is a real unicorn!
 In the French e-commerce market, the marketplace is very successful and used by a huge amount of consumers.
-As an example, in 2020, Vinted gathered almost 25% of all online traffic in the fashion industry, when the second-best, Zalando, was averaging at 12%.
+As an example, in 2022, Vinted reached a monthly web traffic of more than 20 million visits.

 Second-hand fashion is expected to be worth $2.2 billion by 2025 (Statista), and Vinted is the leader in the French market and Europe.
 At the beginning of 2021, there were 37 million members on Vinted, almost half of them being French.
 In addition to its huge popularity, the marketplace is quite simple to use and you can build a strong community.